tytydraco/yessleep/out/Im_a_Crime_Scene_Cleaner_and_this_is_the_most_unsettling_job_Ive_ever_been_on.md

 "I just said I don't give a shit!
 Do what I asked please."
 John said with anger.

 All while this was happening I couldn't help but notice the lack of cars in the parking lot.
 It's late at night on a Tuesday.
 Shouldn't there be more people here?
-Probably why no one to noticed the smell, No one lives here.
+Probably why no one noticed the smell, No one lives here.

 We got all suited up, big yellow hazmat suits, respirators and goggles.
 Dressed to the nines ready for whatever it is we were going into.